The Catholic Total Abstinence Union of America was formed following the work of Father Mathew (Theobald Mathew) in the U.S.

 During his visit, Catholics formed many temperance groups.
 They arose separately and independently.
 In 1871, Catholic temperance groups in Connecticut formed a state union.
 This led to a national convention in Baltimore the next year.

 At that time the Catholic Total Abstinence Union of America was formed.
 It consisted of 177 such groups.
-They were in Connecticut, Rhode Island, New York, and New Jersey, Also in Pennsylvania, Maryland, Georgia, Illinois, Ohio, Minnesota, and the District of Columbia.
-They represented a total of 26,481 members
+They had a total of 26,481 members.
+They were in DC and these states.

 The Union included the Priest’s Total Abstinence League.
 Also joining were women’s and juvenile groups.

 The Catholic Total Abstinence Union joined the Catholic International Society against Alcoholism.
-It also participated in the International Congresses against Alcohol.
+It also was in the International Congresses against Alcohol.
 Published monthly was The C. T. A. U. Advocate.

 The Society used moral suasion.
 But it did not oppose prohibition laws.